OpenAI vs Google Gemini pricing - a comparison for AI product builders

 $30/user/mo (add-on to Workspace)

-API pricing compared: flagship models
+API pricing: flagship models

 Provider